zikula/core/src/docs/en/dev/CoreBundle.md

 1. `symfony.routing.generator`: Deletes the url generator files.
 2. `symfony.routing.matcher`:   Deletes the url matcher files.
+3. `symfony.routing.fosjs`:     Deletes the cache files for route generation in javascript (using the FOSJsRoutingBundle)
-3. `symfony.config`: Deletes the container configuration cache files.
+4. `symfony.config`: Deletes the container configuration cache files.

 **Note:** You can also specify `symfony.routing` to delete the url generator AND matcher files.
 Usage example: